ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 Video meeting for your site.
 Allows you to embed highly configurable and secure video chat/meeting functions into any site.

 == Description ==
-Integrate Video with E-Commerce, Social Networking and Bookings.
+Integrate video with E-Commerce, Social Networking and Bookings.
 ClubCloud brings to market a novel video conferencing plugin that allows for diverse integration with, otherwise quite separated, website functionality.
 The MyVideoRoom Plugin enables you to not just add video chat or meeting functionality to a website but to fully embed it into the wider functions of any platform.

 Features include: